-Scarborough Health Network (SHN) is excited to launch a Health Equity Certificate Program.
+Scarborough Health Network (SHN) is excited to launch the second cohort of our Health Equity Certificate Program.
 This program aligns with SHN’s strategic direction to improve population health, health equity and system integration and aligns to the provincial direction of improving patient experience and improved health.
 We are looking to build capacity and work together with our community to achieve this goal.

 The Health Equity Certificate Program is designed to empower those involved in delivering health care to promote health and develop strategies to reduce health disparities.
 Upon completion of this certificate program, participants will have a strong understanding of the impact of social determinants of health and how to address them.